0mar/telegram-alert/README.md

 ## Requirements

-The script is written to make use of minimal dependencies.
-It relies on
+The tool is designed to have minimal external dependencies.
+It requires only

  - `bash`
- - `curl`/`wget`
+ - `curl` or `wget`
  - `grep`

-all of which should be present on standard Mac/Linux systems, but can otherwise be installed with `brew`/any package manager.
+all of which should be present on standard Mac and Linux systems, but can otherwise be installed with `brew`/any package manager.

 The script also requires a Telegram bot to notify you with.
 Setting one up is easy and can be done through Telegram itself with the [BotFather](https://telegram.me/botfather) wizard.